Purchasing right of burial in a grave space

 These graves are offered for those who want greater choice over the design of the memorial, or do not want people to walk over the grave.
-The entire grave can be surrounded by kerbs, edging or mounded full length, with a memorial stone placed at the head of the grave.
+The entire grave can be surrounded by kerbs, edging or mounded full-length, with a memorial stone placed at the head of the grave.
 Trees and plants are not permitted.
 Placement and maintenance of the memorial and grave space is the responsibility of the grave owner.

 These graves are offered for those who want to place a memorial headstone only on a grave space.
-No kerbs, fences, or surrounds are permitted on the grave and any placed will be removed without notice.
+No kerbs, fences or surrounds are permitted on the grave and any placed will be removed without notice.
 No trees or plants may be planted on the grave.
-Placement and maintenance of the memorial is the responsibility of the grave owner, but cemetery groundskeepers will maintain the lawn area.
+Placement and maintenance of the memorial is the responsibility of the grave owner but cemetery groundskeepers will maintain the lawn area.

 Garden of remembrance for cremated remains

-These plots are smaller than full-size graves and are for the interment of cremated remains only.
+These plots are smaller than full-sized graves and are for the interment of cremated remains only.
 A small headstone can be positioned to mark the burial place.
 Placement and maintenance of the memorial is the responsibility of the grave owner.

 Capacity of a grave

 Purchased graves can be dug to allow for two burials.
 A grave may occasionally be dug for three adult burials.
 However, no guarantees can be made as ground conditions may vary.
 We will do our utmost to dig the graves at maximum depth if requested.
-The number of burials should be specified at the time of the first burial, as we cannot deepen the grave subsequently.
+The number of burials should be specified at the time of the first burial as we cannot deepen the grave subsequently.

 If you would like to pre-purchase a grave, you will first need to decide on the type of burial plot.
-Grave spaces are sold on a next in line basis, and unfortunately individual locations cannot be chosen.
+Grave spaces are sold on a next-in-line basis and unfortunately individual locations cannot be chosen.

 After the application has been received, it will be processed within six weeks and you will then receive an email asking you to complete payment for the grave type.

-Following payment you will receive your Grave Deed by post.
+Following payment, you will receive your Grave Deed by post.